-We caught up with Tom to hear more about the journey that led him to a successful career at Waldeck and an additional role as our in-house Mentor Trainer:
+We caught up with Tom to hear more about the journey that led him to a successful career at Waldeck and an additional role as Mentor:

 Hi Tom!
 Why did you choose to become a mentor?